WISE OWL EXERCISES

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

 The answer to the exercise will be included and explained if you attend the course listed below!

 You need a minimum screen resolution of about 700 pixels width to see our exercises.
 This is because they contain diagrams and tables which would not be viewable easily on a mobile phone or small laptop.
 Please use a larger tablet, notebook or desktop computer, or change your screen resolution settings.

 The aim of this exercise is to create the following Power View report:

-See overleaf for notes on how to do this!
+See below for notes on how to do this!

 To do this, first run the SQL script in the above folder (copying and commercial use prohibited) to generate a database called MAM.

 Create a new workbook, and within this a data model combining the following tables:

 In the tblPos table, add the following new calculated columns:

 To get the report working, you'll need to create a pie chart and then set vertical and horizontal multiples.
 You'll also need to set the following filters: